Organic Sencha green tea

 The combination of these substances gives green tea its strong antioxidant power (5,6).

 Most of green tea’s polyphenols are catechins: epicatechin, epigallocatechin, epicatechin-3-gallate and epigallocatechin gallate (EGCG) (1,6).
-They have antimutagenic, antidiabetic, anti-inflammatory, antibacterial and antiviral properties and, above all, cancer-preventive properties, as shown by numerous studies (5-7).
+They have antimutagenic, antidiabetic, anti-inflammatory, antibacterial and antiviral properties as shown by numerous studies (5-7).

 Caffeine is a stimulant of the central nervous system, which increases wakefulness, diuresis, gastric secretion and has an ergogenic effect.
 Its vasodilatory action at cranial level means that it can be used to combat migraines (1,7).